-When factoring in inflation using the Retail Price Index (RPI), the standard index of inflation for goods and services, we see that Drogba's transfer fee represents £32.4m when talking about present-day value.
+When factoring in inflation using the Retail Price Index (RPI), a UK index of inflation for goods and services, we see that Drogba's transfer fee represents £32.4m when talking about present-day value.
 However, when factoring in inflation using the Transfer Price Index (TPI), a metric created by Paul Tomkins and Graeme Riley, Drogba would cost over £63m in present-day money.

 Most Chelsea supporters would agree that having the privilege to watch Didier Drogba in blue for eight years was amazing value whatever the cost, but as you'll see when looking at the the various lists, the rates of inflation will definitely provide some food for thought with regards to some of the other deals made not only by Chelsea, but also the other Premier League clubs.

 List adjusted for inflation using the Retail Price Index

 The Retail Price Index (RPI) is a measure of inflation kept by the UK's Office of National Statistics and tracks changes in the costs of standard goods and services.
 As we'll discuss in a bit, there is a much more nuanced inflation rate available in the Transfer Price Index (TPI), but there is some value in looking at transfer fees in the context of standard goods and services, as that is primarily how we feel the effects of inflation.

 For an example of RPI inflation in action, how many of us have heard our fathers tell us that while making the seven-mile trek to school barefoot in the snow, they could pop into the shop and get a muffin for a ha'penny?
 Were I to eat my first carb since 2004 or find a Dunkin Donuts in Boston that accepts British currency, that same muffin would cost me about £1 today.